fachpruefungsordnung/fachpruefungsordnung/docs/frontend/FPO/Component/Editor.md

 ### Creating Comment

-The user first selects a text and then click on the comment button.
-This puts it into the Comment Action.
-There it gets the user to use its name for later.
+The user first selects a text and then click on the Comment button.
+This puts it into the **Comment** Action.
+There it gets the data **user** to use its name for later.
 It converts the selected text into range, from which the start and end postions are extracted.
-From this data, it creates a new AnnotatedMarker.
-With the help of the **addAnchor** it converts it into a liveMarker.
-This markers is then stored as current selected liveMarker and as a temporary liveMarker.
-Temporary as we do not want to send it to the backend, unitl the first message is sent in the conversation.
-When there existed a tmpLiveMarker, it just overwrites it.
-Afterwatrds saving the new marker in state it then sends a notification **AddComment** towards the [comment](Comment.md) component.
+From this data, it creates a new **AnnotatedMarker**.
+With the help of the **addAnchor** it converts it into a **liveMarker**.
+This marker is then stored as current selected **liveMarker** and as a temporary liveMarker **tmpLiveMarker**.
+Temporary as we do not want to send it to the backend, unitl the first message is sent in its conversation.
+When there existed a **tmpLiveMarker** prior to click the Comment button, it just overwrites **tmpLiveMarker** with the new one.
+After saving the new marker in state it then sends a notification **AddComment** towards the [comment](Comment.md) component.
+It then shows the handles of the **tmpLiveMarker**, as it is selected and clear the marked selection.
 When the first message was sent, this editor gets as a query **UpdateComment**.

+#### Creating Comment uses the following Actions/Output/Query:

+- Comment

+- AddComment

+- UpdateComment

+#### Creating Comment uses the following state labels:

+- markerAnnoHS
+- oldMarkerAnnoPos
+- tmpLiveMarker
+- selectedLiveMarker
+- markers
+- liveMarkers

+## Saving

+There are two ways to save in the editor. **Manual saving** and **auto saving**.
+Both of them have the same sequence of sending the **content** and the **position of the comments** in this section to the backend.
+The only difference is that manuell is done with the save button and other interactions while auto save is done with a timer.
+It also sends an **autoSave boolen** value to the backend.
+It can only be send, if the mutable value reference **mDirtyRed** is set to true.
+This action occurs in the added listener with the function **addChangeListenerWithRef**, which set multiple flags to true and starts a timer for auto save.
+Since saving uses a lot of state labels, it has a seperate type called **SaveState**.

+### Saving

+The user is able to save the changes with the help of the save button.
+It only works if the mutable value reference mDirtyRed is set to true prior.
+There we go first in the **Save** action, where it first checks, if it is the **main editor** or not.
+Only the main editor has the abilty to save the changes.
+It then checks the dirty flag.
+Only if the previous checks have turned to true it then starts to collect all the necessary data before uploading it.
+It first extract the text from the editor and update the **content** value, stored in **SaveState**.
+Afterwards it then updates the postions of the **array of AnnotatedMarker called markers** from its corresponding **array of LiveMarker called liveMarkers** with each **LiveMarker** having the same ID as its matching **AnnotatedMarker**.
+With both of the data, it then puts them into a wrapper defined in **[ContentDto](Dto/ContentDto.md)**.
+It then goes into the next Action **Upload**.
+(With the seperation we can call **Upload** again, in case of a failed upload attempt, wihtout extracting the data from editor again.
+This is however decprecated.)
+With the data it converts them into a JSON and send it to the backend.
+When an error is sent back, it displays it in a toast.
+TODO: other cases
+At the end it sends the rendered html to [preview](Preview.md) component and update the section title, displayed above the editor, which is requested from the [TOC](TOC.md) component.

+#### Saving uses the following Actions/Output:

+- Save
+- Upload
+- SavedIcon

+- RequestFullTitle

+#### Saving uses the following state labels:

+- markers
+- liveMarkers
+- mDirtyRef
+- showSavedIcon
+- mSavedIconF

+### Auto Save

+With every change in the text the **dirty flag** is set true and goes into the **AutorSaveTimer** Action.
+There two timers are started with the help of two fibers.
+A 2 and 20 seconds timer.
+The shorter timer is reset every time, when the user made another change.
+The longer one is used to save the changes regardless whether the user made some changes or not.
+When either of the timer had run out, it goes then into the Action **AutoSave**.
+There it kills all both fibers to stop the timers and goes into the **Save** Action, which is already described as above.

+#### Auto Save uses the following Actions:

+- AutoSaveTimer
+- AutoSave
+- Save

+#### Auto Save uses the following state labels:

+- mDirtyRef
+- mPendingDebounceF
+- mPendingMaxWaitF

+TODO: Add save interactions for example closing tab

+TODO: older Versions of section/